perfsonar/docs/release_candidates/5.0.0/_sources/install_ansible.rst.txt

 Introduction
 ============================================
-PerfSONAR uses Ansible playbooks and roles published by the perfSONAR Project to install and maintain a complete deployment.
+perfSONAR uses Ansible playbooks and roles published by the perfSONAR Project to install and maintain a complete deployment.

 For initial documentation look at https://github.com/perfsonar/ansible-playbook-perfsonar README file.